Securing Permanent Residency for Tenure-Track Faculty

-- "PERM" Permanent Labor Certification, which must be completed and ready to file within 17 months of the date the department documents as the "selection date" of the candidate, i.e., the date the final decision was made in the department to recommend the employee as the top candidate.
-For teaching positions (and only for teaching positions), the PERM must document the search and show how, when and why it resulted in the hiring of the foreign national employee on whose behalf the PERM is being filed.
+- "PERM" Permanent Labor Certification, which must be completed and ready to file within 18 months of the date the department documents as the appointment of the candidate, i.e., the date the final decision was made in the department to recommend the employee as the top candidate.
+For teaching positions (and only for teaching positions), the PERM must document the search and show how, when, and why it resulted in the hiring of the foreign national employee on whose behalf the PERM is being filed.

 - Outstanding Professor or Researcher, which can be used only if, since obtaining the doctorate degree, the employee has had at least three full years of work experience in his/her discipline and meets other regulatory criteria that defines eligibility for this category.

-In self-sponsorship cases, the employee is permitted-indeed, is strongly recommended-to hire an immigration attorney to represent him/her.
-However, since it is also possible for an employer to serve as the sponsor in either of these two categories, it is absolutely essential that the employee be clear with any outside attorney that the employee—not Rutgers—is serving as the sponsor in this case.
+In self-sponsorship cases, the employee is permitted to hire an immigration attorney to represent him/her.
+However, since it is also possible for an employer to serve as the sponsor in either of these two categories, it is absolutely essential that the employee make it clear to any outside attorney that the employee—not Rutgers—is serving as the sponsor in this case.

 Please see our Resources and Forms section for permanent residency instructions and forms.